voucherifyio/sdk-ruby-openapi-based/docs/ClientSideApi.md

 Track Custom Event (client-side)

 To track a custom event, you create an event object.
 The event object must be linked to the customer who performs the action.
-If a customer doesn't exist in Voucherify, the customer will be created.
+If a customer doesnt exist in Voucherify, the customer will be created.

 ### Examples